Friday, January 10, 2025

 Chris Evert is all about policing gender norms

 All the rhetoric about trans and intersex athletes affects the way ciswomen in general but, in this situation, cis women athletes, are being discussed--and criticized.
-This is not new nor is it a revelation activists and scholars have been trying to make people aware of this for years.
+This is not new nor is it a revelation.
+Activists and scholars have been trying to make people aware of this for years.
 But it was on display at this year's US Open, when one of the vocal proponents of banning trans women in sports, made comments about a cis woman playing like a man.

 I missed Chris Evert's on-air comments about Karolina Muchova because I have made a concerted effort to watch the women's matches on ESPN3 where Mary Carillo has been doing actual good commentary.
 When I have had to listen to Evert (yes, I know mute is an option), it is just painful.
 In general, I don't see what her appeal is.
 The majority of her comments are guesses at what the players are thinking.
 But her comments this year (and likely in the past--there is some rich discourse analysis to be done I suspect) have been especially grating in regard to women players.

 Evert started the whole men have bigger, better faster everything comments on the air during Muchova's match against Naomi Osaka and then continued them on X after the match.
 This truly horrible article reports on the situation.
-I link to the truly horrible article because it does when I imagine a lot of people do when it comes to Chris Evert--cite her behavior as an anomaly and deem her not sexist because she has been a (self-proclaimed) proponent of women's sports.*
+I link to the truly horrible article because it does what I imagine a lot of people do when it comes to Chris Evert--cite her behavior as an anomaly and deem her not sexist because she has been a (self-proclaimed) proponent of women's sports.*

 "The truth is that we know Evert did not mean anything sexist toward Muchova."